 Before saying goodbye to Berlin, we stopped off at a traditional Bavarian restaurant for some beer and bratwurst.
 It was a great way to end the trip before catching the flight home.

 Spending 24 hours in Berlin was an amazing experience.
 It was fun, debauched, sobering, educating and inspiring and there aren’t many cities that can provide this kind of travel rollercoaster ride in such a short space of time.
+If you’re a history lover you may want to spend longer in Berlin, as there’s so much more to see.
+It certainly won’t be long before I’m planning my next visit.

 Thanks so much to Chamäleon Theatre, Company 2, Visit Berlin, Ki-Nova, Chen Che and 25Hours Hotel for inviting me to join them on this whirlwind experience.
 Berlin is a great city to explore, and I would strongly recommend adding a visit to any of these venues or experiences to your visit.
 I have definitely been left wanting more and hope to share a visit to Berlin with my family to see what else the city has to offer in the not to distant future.